Future Crew Leaders Receive Hands-On Training

 The Maintenance Sweep Team

-Ice Age Trail Crew: Maintenance Sweep
+Ice Age Trail Crew: Langlade County Maintenance Sweep

 What to Bring

-• Please bring your own lunch for each day you are on site.
+• Please bring your own meals.

 • Long-sleeve shirts and pants for trail work; mud boots if you have them, may come in handy.